javaBin/javazone-video/README.md

 Dependencies
 --------------

-The app uses two play modules
+The app uses the following play modules

 * Morphia